hostoo/hostoo-cache/readme.txt

 * [NEW FEATURE] WebP Attribute To Replace setting in Media tab. (@vengen)
 * [IMPROVEMENT] Generate adv_cache file automatically when it is lost.
 * [IMPROVEMENT] Improved compatibility with ajax login. (@veganostomy)
-* [UPDATE] Added object cache lib check in case user downgrades LSCWP to non-object-cache versions.
+* [UPDATE] Added object cache lib check in case user downgrades HCWP to non-object-cache versions.
 * [UPDATE] Avoided infinite loop when users enter invalid hook values in Purge All Hooks settings.
 * [UPDATE] Updated log format in media&cdn class.
 * [UPDATE] Added more items to Report.